Film and TV drama

 Second assistant director (2nd AD)

 The second is the main off-set contact with some of the other departments such as production, locations and facilities.
 On each day of filming the second must prepare and draw up the next day's call sheet.
-Once filming begins, seconds ensure that all actors are ready for filming when they are required, entailing transport co-ordinating and make-up and wardrobe timetables.
+Once filming begins, seconds ensure that all actors are ready for filming when they are required, coordinating transport and make-up and wardrobe timetables.
 Seconds may be responsible for finding extras and coordinating their transport and activities on set.

 See case study: Second assistant director Michael Queen